therealchjones/mffer/docs/USAGE.md

 The mffer webapp is at https://mffer.org.

+The mffer webapp presents [mffer](mffer.md)-extracted data in a format to help with in-game decision making.

 The webapp should be intuitive.
 If additional explanation is required for proper use, that is due to limitations of the developers, not the users; please consider [filing an issue](https://github.com/therealchjones/mffer/issues) if something is unclear.

+### Requirements

+The mffer webapp is built on Google Apps Script and uses Google Sheets as a data store.
+It requires a web browser with robust JavaScript support for most functionality.
+An Internet connection is required to use the webapp; it does not have an "offline" mode.

+## See Also

+For information about deploying the webapp rather than using it, see the [Development Guide](Development.md#deploying-the-webapp).

 ## Using the mffer command line tools